Paola Pezzaglia: Death

 Pezzaglia continued acting on stage till the end of her life, when, during a successful theatrical season, she died of pneumonia in Florence at the age of 39.
 She is buried at Trespiano Cemetery in Florence, Italy.

 Personal life

 In 1908 she married the actor Antonio Greco and they had a son, Ruggero.
 Antonio died in 1913, at 29.
 In 1920 she had a daughter, Anna, with the actor and producer Luigi Mottura, who was 16 years younger.
 The two never married.

-In Popular Culture
+In popular culture

 The story of her life is told in the website "Archivio Pezzaglia-Greco" ("Pezzaglia-Greco Archive") by her grandson Gianni Greco, an Italian writer and radio-TV anchorman, with a lot of unpublished documents and photos.
 And in 2013 the Pezzaglia-Greco Archive was declared "of historical interest particularly important" by the Italian Ministry of Heritage and Culture and Tourism.

 In Amber Tamblyn's book, Dark Sparkler (2015), Pezzaglia is mentioned in a poem.